Middle School Attendance

 Students should complete the Job Shadow Student Packet within one week of the experience.

 The Dublin Board of Education recognizes that in exceptional circumstances, a student may need to be absent from school for an extended period of time.
-Ohio has specific compulsory attendance regulations, and Dublin City Schools must comply with those State statutes.
+However, a long-term absence can have a significant impact on your student's education.

-Any student absent for more than twenty (20) days in a school year will find that attendance records become a significant factor in a promotion or retention decision at the close of the school year.
+Any student absent for more than eighteen (18) days in a school year will find that attendance records become a significant factor in a promotion or retention decision at the close of the school year.

-Should a child be absent from school for thirty (30) days, the principal may make a referral to the appropriate social agency that may bring charges of parental neglect against the parents or guardians.
+Should a student be absent from school for thirty (30) days or more, the principal may make a referral to the juvenile court that may bring charges of parental neglect against the parents/guardians.